wayn-r/lovelace-lcars-card/flattened_codebase.md

     const isButton = Boolean(buttonConfig?.enabled);

     if (isButton && this.button) {
+      // Button rendering: this.button.createButton returns the <g id="${this.id}">...</g>
-      // Let the button handle its own color resolution const rx = this.props.rx ?? this.props.cornerRadius ??
+      // This is the final SVG for a button element, handled by LayoutElement.render() correctly. const rx = this.props.rx ?? this.props.cornerRadius ??
 0;
       const pathData = generateRectanglePath(x, y, width, height, rx);